comsystan/comsystanj/description/Description2DImage.md

 - Low-pass, High-pass with FFT
   - Radius (Cutoff frequency) can be set

+### Preprocessing - Histogram modification
+- Modification of histogram
+- White balance depending on ROI selection
+- More options to come.....

 ### Preprocessing - Noise
 - Adding noise
 - 8-bit grey or RGB color images